front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 We highly recommend you to plan the `2.0.0` in two steps: first migrate to `2.0.0-rc.2` and ensure that no deprecation warnings are triggered, then migrate from `2.0.0-rc.2` to `2.0.0` and do a full round of testing to ensure your app works as expected.
 </blockquote>

-### Compatibility with Magento modules 1.x+
+### Compatibility with Magento modules 1.x+ only

 Feature flags were implemented in the core to support 3-years old Magento modules.
-We've dropped this support and recommend that you ensure to have a Magento module version greater than 1.0.0!
+We've dropped this support and recommend that you **ensure to have a Magento module version greater than 1.0.0!**

 ### Sharp and libvips minor update